2026-03-27

 Challenges Posed by Low Liquidity

 Traders often encounter obstacles during periods marked by low liquidity, such as holidays or times outside major market hours.
 These conditions may result in broader spreads, increased volatility, and delayed trade execution.
-During such intervals, traders would do well to exercise caution and adapt their trading strategies to manage risks effectively.
-A proactive approach to these challenges can safeguard against potential losses and improve trading resilience.
+A reduction in available counterparties increases the likelihood that orders will be filled at less favorable prices.

 Impact on Execution and Strategy